 How to Master the UKCAT

 We’ve got a range of tools to help you boost your overall UKCAT score…

 - Our 100% free UKCAT question bank, written by admissions experts and emulating the style of the real exam.
-Once you sign up, you’ll get 50 free questions across all sections.
-Then, if you subscribe you’ll access 2000 more!
 It’s the perfect way to get some realistic practice done before the real thing.